 The Group recognises liabilities for expected tax issues based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially recognised, such differences will impact the income tax and deferred tax provisions in the period in which such determination is made.
-The carrying amount of the Group's income tax payable at the end of the reporting period was \$1,390,657 (2021: \$1,142,912).
-The carrying amount of the Group's deferred tax assets and deferred tax liabilities at the end of the reporting period was \$104,913 (2021: \$78,753) and \$Nil (2021: \$35,106) respectively.
+The carrying amount of the Group's income tax payable at the end of the reporting period was \$800,498 (2022: \$1,390,657).
+The carrying amount of the Group's deferred tax assets at the end of the reporting period was \$14,200 (2022: \$104,913).